Shubhayu-Das/tomasulo-O3-with-prefetch/README.md

 -----------------------------

 ### Future improvements
-1. Integrate everything with existing codebase and GUI
+1. Add additional prefetchers and replacement policies
-2. Add additional prefetchers and replacement policies
+2. Additional GUI features(possibly migrate to Qt?
+Too much work)
-3. Additional GUI features
+3. Add a Wiki with all the requisite info?
-4. Document the code base and improve this README
+4. Add argparse/optparse for taking in input params

 ------------------------------

 ### Software libraries

-Language: Python 3 (3.8.x)
+Language: Python 3 (3.6.x)

 **GUI**